w3c/wai-tutorials/source/site-navigation/menus-flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-### Keyboard users
+### Keyboard Users

-Usually submenus are not supposed to open when tabbing through the menu using the keyboard as a keyboard user would need to step through all submenu items to get to the next top-level item.
+Usually submenus should not open when using the tab key to navigate through the menu, as in this case a keyboard user would need to step through all submenu items to get to the next top-level item.

-Different approaches address the need of keeping the top-level link accessible or not.

-#### Toggle submenu using the top-level menu item
+#### Use the top-level menu item to toggle the submenu
 {:.ap}

-The submenu is opened by a script when the user activates the top-level menu item.
-The value of the `href` attribute is ignored.
+If the top-level menu item only summarizes the menu and doesn’t need to link to a page itself, the submenu can be opened by a script when the user activates the top-level item.
+The value of the `href` attribute is  then ignored.
+(You might still want to link to an existing document in case JavaScript is loaded).

 When the focus leaves the submenu (for example by using the tab key on the last submenu item), the submenu is closed.